scoutperry/e2/p1/README.md

 By: Scout Perry
 Production URL: http://e2p1.scoutperry.me

-Outside Resources
+Outside Resources:
+All resources pulled from class

-Notes for the Instructor
+Notes for the Instructor:
+Thanks for all the help